ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ### Training a model from scratch

 For developing a model we can use Convolutional neural network (CNN) and we can identify handwritting when a person write a digit.
 The second thing that we need is the data, the models use data to learn some thing.
+More data precizer is the model.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4OTQ0NDkwOSwtMTM0OTg0NTIyNiwxOD
+eyJoaXN0b3J5IjpbMTg5ODMxMjI3MCwtMTM0OTg0NTIyNiwxOD
 U0OTAyOSwxOTAxOTkwNzUzXX0=
 -->